LaggerLimited/SchoolRepo/README.md

 ## Running the Program

 Run by opening a shell and navigating to the directory in which the file is downloaded.
-The use the command:
+Then use the command:

 ```bash
 python 2DTankSim.py